 You can use the same technique if your basket, light fixture, or any other item has been improperly stored.

-How to Clean Esparto doum Items
+How to Clean Woven Items?

 You can use a soft brush, water, and soap as routine cleaning.
 If you want to give it a second youth, you can use flaxseed oil applied with a brush.